10-day Bulgaria Romania Cultural Tour's Highlights:

 Day 3: Sofia - Plovdiv (160 km)

 Following breakfast, you will leave Bulgaria’s capital and head to Plovdiv.
-Its location astride the river Maritsa, and its six hills, which are prominent features on the Thracian plane, indicates the strategic significance of the city.
+Its location astride the river Maritsa, and its six hills, indicates the strategic significance of the city.
 It is one of the oldest and most colourful towns in Bulgaria.
 No one can tell exactly when the foundation stone was laid here, although it must have been over 5000 years ago.
 Old Plovdiv on Trimontium hill is the centre of Bulgarian national revival architecture at its height.
-You will enjoy a walking city tour including a visits to the Old Town, the 2000yrs old Roman Theatre, the Byzantine and medieval fortifications, the 15th century mosque.
+You will enjoy a walking city tour including a visits to the Old Town, the 2000yrs old Roman Theater, the Byzantine and medieval fortifications, the 15th century mosque.
 Walk along the narrow cobbled streets and admire the silence and tranquillity of this historic town.
-Stop for lunch at the famous “Hebros” restaurant in the Old city.
+Stop for lunch at the famous “Paldin” restaurant in the Old city.

 B, L, Overnight in Plovdiv at the 3* hotel Dafi, or similar.